writethedocs/www/docs/conf/portland/2022/cfp_email_templates.rst

    * If you would be interested in having another member of the Write the Docs community mentor you through the talk preparation process, please tell us!
 We'll do our best to connect you with someone to bounce ideas off, to review drafts, and to help you refine your talk before the conference.
    * Make sure you plan your talk to fit in the allotted time.
 Also, note that we will not be pausing for questions after your presentation.
 Instead, we encourage attendees to chat with our speakers during the breaks, or in our unconference space.
    * Please review our Code of Conduct (http://writethedocs.org/code-of-conduct/) and make sure your talk content adheres to it.
 As a rule of thumb, if you're on the fence about whether something in your talk could be considered inappropriate or offensive, leave it out.
 If you have a question about the code, feel free to email us and ask!

+   If you're concerned about travel details or expenses, let us know.
+We have a budget for speaker travel, but it can't cover all our speakers.
+As we confirm your details, we'll publish your abstract, headshot, and information on the conference site.
+We'll also be emailing attendees so they can share in our excitement about the talks we'll be presenting this year!

    Thanks again for submitting your talk, we look forward to seeing you up on the Write the Docs stage!
 As you share the good news, remember to tag your posts with #writethedocs.
 And in the meantime, feel free to email us with any questions, concerns, or ideas.